Why this is the fastest MP4 to GIF converter on the web

 Why your GIFs usually look bad

-Most one-click MP4-to-GIF tools take the easy path: pick a 256-color palette once, then map every frame to it.
+Most one-click MP4-to-GIF tools take the easy path: pick a 256-colour palette once, then map every frame to it.
 The result is the muddy, banded look you have seen in 80% of GIFs on the web.
-This tool runs FFmpeg's two-pass pipeline — generate a per-clip palette first, then apply it with Bayer dithering.
-The output is sharper, the colors are closer to the source, and the file is usually smaller too.
-The trade-off is that it takes a few seconds longer, which is fine because the conversion is local.
+This tool runs ffmpeg's two-pass pipeline — generate a per-clip palette first, then apply it with Bayer dithering.
+The output is sharper, the colours are closer to the source, and the file is usually smaller too.

 When you should not use a GIF at all